Skip to main content

 But for my wish list, I don’t want too much this year, but all I want for Christmas is…

-2. I would like two books as of right now about archiving family documents, artifacts, photos, etc. The first one being How to Archive Family Keepsakes: Learn How to Preserve Family Photos, Memorabilia and Genealogy Records by Denise May Levenick and the other Planning A Future For Your Family Past by Marian Burke Wood.
+2. I would like one book, as of right now, about archiving family documents, artifacts, photos, etc. It is called How to Archive Family Keepsakes: Learn How to Preserve Family Photos, Memorabilia and Genealogy Records by Denise May Levenick.

 3. Readers who will eventually find my blog and resonate with the topics I talk about sooner or later.